-Introduction to print, broadcast, and Web-based advertising and promotion as important elements in modern marketing and communications.
+Introduction to print, broadcast, and Web-based advertising and promotion asimportant elements in modern marketing and communications.
+Note: Students cannot earn credit for both MKT355 and MKT357.

 Marketing Management

 Application of marketing concepts to day-to-day strategies and long-term planning issues; development and implementation of marketing plans.